bishaldsrija08/mccPythonBhadra/README.md

 ## Day 9: Built-in Functions in Python. {Exploring commonly used built-in functions like len(), type(), str(), int(), etc.}

 ## Day 10: Debugging Errors in Python. {Identifying and fixing common errors in Python code, using debugging tools and techniques.}

+## Day 11: List in Python. {Understanding lists, list operations, and methods for manipulating lists.}